In order to achieve IFAW’s vision of animals and people thriving together, we follow key principles in our work.

 Domestic animals who live in a wild state, and who are poorly socialized to people and are fearful of humans.
 This condition is usually irreversible.

 Animals kept, bred, or hunted for human food.

 Having or showing compassion and benevolence to people and animals.

 Species at risk of extinction or extirpation; there are various international, national and regional classification schemes for imperiled species based on key criteria designed to identify vulnerable taxa, establish recovery plans, prevent further declines, and promote recovery.

 Lacking in compassion for suffering; cruel.

-Breeding, holding, and transporting animals in large-scale, industrialised, confinement facilities with high stocking densities.
+Breeding, holding, and transporting animals in large-scale, industrialized, confinement facilities with high stocking densities.
 Animals are managed for optimal growth and production at the cost of fundamental welfare requirements, without regard for quality of life.
-Industrialised livestock farming relies on industrialised, monoculture crop production and high use of pesticides and drugs.
+Industrialized livestock farming relies on industrialized, monoculture crop production and high use of pesticides and drugs.